Ath0r/DSCCP/README.md

 #### Training

+For the training procedure, you should run the command line below

 ```To
 python train.py --dataset Syanpse --root_path your DATA_DIR --max_epochs 400 --output_dir your OUT_DIR  --img_size 224 --base_lr 0.05 --batch_size 24
 ```

 #### Testing

-To run the testing procedure, you should run the command line below
+For the testing procedure, you should run the command line below

 ```commandline
 python test.py --dataset Synapse --is_savenii --volume_path your DATA_DIR --output_dir your OUT_DIR --max_epoch 400 --base_lr 0.05 --img_size 224 --batch_size 24